 • the employer pays 50% or more of the required premium necessary to obtain coverage by a credible health insurance plan.

 Beyond the certification form, a procurement officer may also require a responsible bidder or subcontractor to submit records that are sufficient to support the certification required by the law.
 Under the law, DGS, MDOT, and the DLLR must collaborate on the development of a certification form but it is not clear that a certification form will be available ahead of the effective date of the law.

 The law exempts small businesses with fewer than 30 employees and Minority Business Enterprises (“MBEs”) from coverage.
 The permissibility of the exemption for MBEs has already drawn scrutiny, including a letter opinion from the Attorney General of Maryland suggesting that the exemption for MBEs is unconstitutional.

 Beyond the constitutional issues, the law creates a number of questions and issues for employers.
 Based on the language of the statute, it is unclear whether employers are required to simply offer to pay 50% of the required premiums to obtain coverage or whether all of the employees on the project are required to actually be insured by the employer’s plan.
 The second reading creates a serious issue – how can employers mandate that their employees purchase their health insurance from them?
 Second, the bill creates another avenue for contractors to protest bids by contesting whether the winning bidder meets the law’s requirements.
 Finally, the law only provides that a procurement officer may void a contract if the awardee fails to provide requested documentation but does not mandate it.
 This creates serious questions about whether the law will be enforced consistently.

-If you have any questions about Senate Bill 433, its impact or help complying with the new law, please contact Gregory Currey.
+If you have any questions about Senate Bill 433, its impact or help complying with the new law, please contact our Employment & Labor Law practice group.